mathieucarbou/MycilaPulseAnalyzer/README.md

 You can look at teh examples in the project to see how to use this library with IRAM safety.

+## Zero-Cross event shift

+Compile flag `-D MYCILA_PULSE_ZC_SHIFT_US` is used to control the shift of the Zero-Cross event.

+By default, the value is set to -100 us, which means that the Zero-Cross event is shifted by - 100 us from the middle of the pulse (or start in the case of the BM1Z102FJ chip).

 ## Oscilloscope Views

 Here are below some oscilloscope views of 2 ZCD behaviors with a pulse sent from an ESP32 pin to display the received events.